Squalane-Free

 Research has identified that squalene can be produced from olive, plants, algae, bacteria, and yeasts, some of which are cost-effective and can produce at least as much squalene as sharks.

-Squalane derived from sustainable sugarcane, a purer, vegan, more ethical, and more effective version than other forms of squalane
+Squalane derived from sustainable sugarcane is a purer, vegan, more ethical, and more effective version than other forms of squalane.

 It is not easy to know if the squalene was harvested sustainably, came from non-threatened shark species, or was non-shark-derived.
 We need to investigate the brand and demand the source of these ingredients.
-If they don’t mention it on their website chances are it is not plant sourced. if we can’t get an answer better skipping the products until we get clarification.
+If they don’t mention it on their website, chances are it is not plant-sourced.
+If we can’t get an answer, it’s better to skip the products until we get clarification.

-When you see these ingredient buy only PETA-approved products!
+When you see these ingredients, buy only PETA-approved products!